LucasDelfino92/morrowindsharp/modlist.md

   - If you are *not* using **Intelligent Textures**, delete/hide the **Textures** folder for visual consistency.
 - [**Scum Retexture**](https://www.nexusmods.com/morrowind/mods/42582?) by Lougian: retexture of the scum in the Bitter Coast.
   - Only install the **Alternative 1** main file.
 - [**Vanilla Friendly Scum Texture**](https://www.nexusmods.com/morrowind/mods/44321?) by Pherim: retexture of the scum in the Bitter Coast.
-Requires
   - Only if you installed **Scum Retexture** above.
 - [**Signs-Banners Tweak Edit**](https://www.mediafire.com/file/gsoqn3n2za8c5it/Signs-Banners_Tweak_Edit.zip/file) by by ddfields and Sigourn: corrects the UV Set TexCoord so that signs will display the same on both sides.
 - [**Simple Golden Gold**](https://www.nexusmods.com/morrowind/mods/45124) by McChuggernaut: turns the green coins into gold coins.